LLNL/radiuss-shared-ci/docs/sphinx/user_guide/index.rst

 package configurations that projects shared to construct uniform build configurations.

-Shared Gitlab CI is this RADIUSS Shared CI project, which is hosted on GitHub and is mirrored on the Livermore Computing (LC) CZ Gitlab instance.
-A project points to the Gitlab mirror to access RADIUSS Shared CI configurations.
+Shared GitLab CI is this RADIUSS Shared CI project, which is hosted on GitHub and is mirrored on the Livermore Computing (LC) CZ GitLab instance.
+A project points to the GitLab mirror to access RADIUSS Shared CI configurations.

 RADIUSS Shared CI design revolves around three steps a project must follow to adopt the shared CI methodology.
 These are described in the following sections.